manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/collision-detection/01-introduction.md

 ---

 # Introduction
-In this tutorial series, we are going to discuss  the different methods of collision detection used in 2D games.
+In this tutorial series, we are going to discuss two different methods of collision detection used in 2D games.
 These methods are

 * Axis-Aligned Bounding Box
 * Circle Collision
-* Separating Axis Theorem

 As we discuss each of these methods, we're going ot create an implementation fo them into a new MonoGame 3.8 game project.